piedoom/feather/README.md

 Feather is *not* intended for anything other than blogs.

+# Developing & Contributing
+Because feather comes with example content, you can run the theme just like any Gutenberg blog with `gutenberg serve`.
+Your changes will autoreload!

+## Considerations
+Please don't edit the `content` folder directly for your own blog, use it as a theme like intended!

 # Usage
 Using feather is easy.
 Install [Gutenberg](https://github.com/Keats/gutenberg) and follow [the guide for creating a site and using a theme](https://www.getgutenberg.io/documentation/themes/installing-and-using-themes/).
 Then,